DCI-fbw11/assignment-1-xqwtsz/README.md

 html exercise

-Please find a mock-up  in image folder and recreate this web page. pay attention to style attribute
+Please find a mock-up  in images folder and recreate this web page. pay attention to style attribute